NodeByteHosting/syscapture/README.md

 - `GET /api/metrics/memory`: Retrieve memory usage metrics.
 - `GET /api/metrics/disk`: Retrieve disk usage metrics.

-Refer to the [API Documentation](api.html) for detailed information on available endpoints.

 ## Contributing
 We welcome contributions!
-Please refer to the [Contributing Guide](contributing.html) for more information on how to get involved.
+Please refer to the [Contributing Guide](CONTRIBUTING.md) for more information on how to get involved.
 Follow our coding conventions and include tests where applicable.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact Information
-For any inquiries, please contact the maintainers at [your_email@example.com].